+In accordance with the provisions of SFAS No. 144, we assess the value of identifiable intangibles with finite lives and long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying value may not be recoverable.
 In accordance with SFAS No. 142, goodwill and intangible assets with indefinite lives from acquisitions are evaluated annually, or more frequently, if events or circumstances indicate there may be an impairment, to determine whether any portion of the remaining balance of goodwill and indefinite lived intangibles may not be recoverable.
-If it is determined in the future that a portion of our goodwill and intangible assets with indefinite lives is impaired, we will be required to write off that portion of the asset according to the methods defined by SFAS No. 142 which could have an adverse effect on net income for the period in which the write off occurs.
-At March 31, 2005, we had goodwill and intangible assets with indefinite lives of \$42.4 million, or 31% of our total assets.
+If it is determined in the future that a portion of our goodwill and other intangible assets is impaired, we will be required to write off that portion of the asset according to the methods defined by SFAS No. 144 and SFAS No. 142, accordingly, which could have an adverse effect on net income for the period in which the write off occurs.
+During the quarter ended June 30, 2005, the Company recorded impairment of goodwill and other intangible assets of \$9.9 and \$8.0 million, respectively.
+At June 30, 2005, we had goodwill and intangible assets with indefinite lives of \$31.9 million, or 30% of our total assets.